eBay 'millionaire' sellers in Germany and UK grow 50 percent in four years

 Commercial sellers in eBay's five main European markets - Germany, Britain, Italy, France and Spain - export, on average, to 20 different countries a piece, said Phuong Nguyen, eBay's senior Director of seller growth, highlighting the international focus for many of its small and medium-sized export businesses.

 The third largest country in Europe for millionaire businesses is Italy, where million euro-plus businesses rose 55 percent to 93 from 60 in the four years ending in 2016.
+More detailed data can be found at inside-ebay.eu/.

 The United States grew 6.7 percent to $3.87 billion in 2016, making up 43 percent of total eBay revenue, while the rest of Europe and other international markets gained 9 percent in U.S. dollar terms for the remaining 27 percent of company revenue.

 Other major international markets include Australia, South Korea and its cross-border business in greater China, eBay said.

 EBay is scheduled to report its second-quarter results on July 20, when it is expected to report a 3.6 percent rise in net revenue to $2.31 billion, according to Thomson Reuters data.

 Reporting by Eric Auchard; editing by Diane Craft